What to Do When You Are Being Evicted With No Place to Go

 1. Know Your Rights

 Access to adequate housing is a fundamental human right.
 That’s why housing laws in most states have provisions that protect homeowners and renters.
-The details vary but in general, it’s illegal for your landlord to kick you out of your home without going through the entire eviction process.
+The details vary, but in general, it’s illegal for your landlord to kick you out of your home without going through the entire eviction process.

-Besides, only the sheriff can enforce the eviction but only after the eviction notice has passed.
+Besides, only the sheriff can enforce the eviction, but only after the eviction notice has passed.
 So if your landlord waltzes out of nowhere and tells you to pack up, you have the right to say no.

 You also have the right to legal counsel if the eviction case has already started.
-You have the right to appear at court to defend your case too.
+You have the right to appear in court to defend your case too.
 And if you lose the case, you also have the right to appeal the court’s decision.

-Most of the time, tenants don’t realize that they have all these rights.
+Most of the time, tenants don’t realize they have all these rights.
 So make sure to research your state’s housing laws and know your rights before giving the keys back to your landlord.

 2. Stop the Eviction

-Besides, it’s a long process from when your landlord filed an eviction case to when the sheriff shows up at your doorstep.
+Besides, it’s a long process from when your landlord files an eviction case to when the sheriff shows up at your doorstep.
 That should give you ample time to put a stop to it.

 There are various ways to prevent an eviction from being carried out.
 Depending on your state, you can request an order to postpone or stop the move-out notice.
-Some states like Massachusetts give tenants up to 6 months grace period to move out of their homes.
+Some states, like Massachusetts, give tenants up to 6 months grace period to move out of their homes.
 While disabled tenants and those aged 60 and above may ask to postpone the eviction for up to 12 months.

 If you think that the court’s decision is unfair and that you should not be evicted, you can always file for an appeal.
 The grace period, however, varies per state.
-So it’s a good idea to appeal your case right after you learned of the court’s decision.
+So it’s a good idea to appeal your case right after you learn of the court’s decision.

 3. Get Help

 Unfortunately, legal services don’t come cheap.
 But there are plenty of tenant organizations and legal aid societies you can ask for help.
 You can look for one in your area and tell them about your circumstances.
-They’ll be more than willing to help you especially if you are being evicted through no fault of your own.
+They’ll be more than willing to help you, especially if you are being evicted through no fault of your own.

 4. Borrow Some Money